yohanesrioirsan/cskinsdb/README.md

 # Introduction
-Unofficial Open-Source Counter-Strike 2 Weapon Skins Showcase Website.
+<a href="https://cskinsdb.vercel.app">cskinsdb.</a> is an Unofficial Open-Source Counter-Strike 2 Weapon Skins Showcase Website.
 I created this because I enjoy the game Counter-Strike and the skin culture in that game, even though there are many similar websites out there with better features, I am happy to have created this website myself.
+Built with NextJS 13 and CSS.

 # Credit
 <p>Special thanks to <a href="https://github.com/ByMykel/CSGO-API"><b>ByMykel</b></a> For CS Skins API</p>